If you love Blueberry Muffins, you are going to love my Blueberry Chia Muffins with Lemon and Ginger even more – and so

 One of the best things about my Blueberry Chia Muffins with Lemon and Ginger is that you can use either fresh or frozen blueberries.
 You don’t even have to thaw the frozen berries.
 This means that you can enjoy muffins that taste of summer all year round!

 The trick with both fresh and frozen berries is to combine them with the flour mixture before you mix the wet and dry ingredients together.
 Not only does this prevent the blueberries from sticking or sinking, it also helps stop ‘bleeding’.
 (You know, when blueberry muffins end up a light shade of purple all the way through).

-The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special but they are still low enough in sugar to be reasonably healthy.
+The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special.
+However, they are still low enough in sugar to be reasonably healthy.
 And with the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast or snack is a wholesome one!
 Again, feel free to leave the streusel off if you prefer.
 These muffins taste wonderful with or without it!

 - For the streusel (optional):